liranmatcu/Database/MySQL/Readme.md

 # Start MySQL database server container
-docker-compose up -d mysql
+docker-compose up -d db
-(or docker-compose up mysql if you want to view debug info)
+(or docker-compose up db/mysql if you want to view debug info)

 ## Drop into the mysql container
 docker exec -it mysql bash